boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 The self-discarge is unknown, but may reduce that time significantly.
 For the LiPo at least a second 40 µA self-discarging must be considered, which halfs that runtime to 550 days.

+If you consider to use a [nRF9160 feather v5](https://www.jaredwolff.com/store/nrf9160-feather/), the quiescent current is about 14 µA for VIN in range from 3.3 to 4.1V.
+For voltages higher 4.1V, the quiescent current is also higher, up to 100µA.
+For usual operation on battery, that doesn't matter too much, but the benefit from the 14µA in the main range is really great.
+Using a `nRF9160 feather v5` with 3x AA [Eneloop 2000mAh](https://www.panasonic-eneloop.eu/en) batteries with extremely low self-discarging, there is a chance to run the feather for 2 years from battery, exchanging every hour a message with the cloud.

 ## General Considerations for LTE-M/NB-IoT

 Using LTE-M or NB-IoT for a power constraint device mostly comes with the requirement to enable power saving functions.
 This tests uses PSM (Power Saving Mode) and RAI (Release Assistance Indication), if available.